-Asking to cover a Part D drug that is not on the plan's List of Covered Drugs.
-Ask for an exception.
+\square Asking to cover a Part D drug that is not on the plan's List of Covered Drugs.
+A sk for an exception.
 Section 7.2

-□ Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get).
+- □ Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get, prior authorization, or the requirement to try another drug first).
 Ask for an exception.
-Section 7.2

-Asking to get pre-approval for a drug.
+Section 7.2 - □ Asking to get pre-approval for a drug.
 Ask for a coverage decision.
-Section 7.4

-□Pay for a prescription drug you already bought.
+Section 7.4 - □Pay for a prescription drug you already bought.
 Ask us to pay you back.
 Section 7.4